Xbox Game Pass Ultimate combines Gold and games for $15 a month

 Xbox Live Gold, meanwhile, enables online multiplayer gaming.
 It also offers players up to four free games each month and unlocks discounts via Deals with Gold.

-Rumors of Game Pass Ultimate started leaking earlier this month, alongside renewed reports of a disc-free Xbox One S.
+Rumors of Game Pass Ultimate started leaking earlier this month, alongside renewed reports of a disc-free Xbox One S. Microsoft officially revealed the Xbox One S All-Digital Edition today, just after announcing Game Pass Ultimate.